UmbreonHugs/umbreon.me/README.md

 - Added info to the Memory Game
 - Added a close button to the popup so mobile users can close the popup when viewing projects
 - Added a ALT tag to the profile image, and the card images
+## v1.2
+- Added Aria-Labels to my social media buttons
+- Made the cards more accessable to users